Working at Larson & Company includes a multi-faceted approach to productivity:

 Constant improvement and growth are prerequisites to happiness

 If you’re not working towards a goal with at least a few hints of improvement and success along the way, your measure of personal fulfillment remains significantly lower than it otherwise would be.
-Example: Our managing partner is one of our firm’s resident golf pros.
+Example: Our former managing partner is one of our firm’s resident golf pros.
 By his own admission, he reached the peak of his game several years ago.
 In response to the stalemate, he took up a new sport – marathon running.
 With new challenges to overcome, and new achievements to earn, he’s once again feeding his own personal fulfillment.

 Universal respect for each person and each idea

 Larson & Company’s future is determined by the sum of our individual goals.
 No one is too “junior” to make suggestions, formulate propositions, or present business plans.
-In fact, we laud this type of thinking.
+In fact, we encourage this type of thinking.